 Posted Aug 01, 2018

-by Suzanne Mouton-Odum, Ph.D.
+This guest post was written by Suzanne Mouton-Odum, Ph.D.

 The classification of body-focused repetitive behaviors (BFRBs) has been somewhat of a conundrum since trichotillomania was first introduced into the psychiatry nomenclature.
 What exactly are BFRBs and how should we understand them?
 Are they OCD?
 Are they anxiety?
 Are they a bad habit?
 And, more important, how does understanding the nature of these behaviors affect how we approach treatment?
 In the Diagnostic and Statistical Manual for Mental Disorders IV (DSM-IV), trichotillomania was listed as an Impulse Control Disorder along with pyromania, compulsive gambling, kleptomania, and a few others.
 Skin Picking was not even mentioned in this manual.